cerr/octave-colab/README.md

-Octave 5.2 build for Colab
+Octave 5.2 thru 6.2 builds for Colab